TW-QT/TFNetworking/README.md

 ## Who

-YTKNetowrk is suitable for a slightly more complex project, not for a simple personal project.
+TFNetworking is suitable for a slightly more complex project, not for a simple personal project.

-YTKNetwork is helpful if you want to cache requests, manage the dependences of requests, or validate the JSON response.
+TFNetworking is helpful if you want to cache requests, manage the dependences of requests, or validate the JSON response.
 And if you want to cache requests based on request version, this is one of the greatest advantages of YTKNetwork.

 ## Why

-YTKNetwork provides YTKRequest to handle every network request.
+TFNetworking provides YTKRequest to handle every network request.
 You should inherit it and override some methods to define custom requests in your project.

 The main idea is use the Command Pattern.
 The benefits are: